Vicki Lynn Wegerle's house.

 Although BTK tied Vicki Wegerle's hands together, she somehow managed to break free from her restraints and put up a fight.

-He took photographs of her.
+He took photographs of her body.

 Where did Vicki Wegerle live?